Ports of Lanzarote: ferries, routes and complete guide

 Lanzarote is one of the most visited islands in the Canary archipelago and, as with the rest of the islands, maritime transport plays a key role in connecting the territory with other islands and with mainland Spain.

-In Lanzarote there are several marinas and sports harbours, but only two ports have regular ferry departures for passengers: the Port of Arrecife and the Port of Playa Blanca.
+In Lanzarote there are several marinas and ports, but only two ports have regular ferry departures for passengers: the Port of Arrecife and the Port of Playa Blanca.

-If you are planning a trip or want to get to know the island better, in this guide we explain how many ports Lanzarote has, which ones have ferries and what you can see near each of them.
+If you are planning a trip or want to get to know the island better, in this guide we explain how many ports there are in Lanzarote, which ones have ferries and what you can see near each of them.

 The Port of Arrecife is the main port of Lanzarote and one of the most important in the entire Canary archipelago, with modern terminals that allow the arrival of ferries, cruise ships and cargo vessels.
-Located in the island’s capital, this port acts as the gateway for thousands of travellers every year.
+Located in the island’s capital, this port acts as a gateway for thousands of travelers every year.

-From here ferries depart to Fuerteventura, Gran Canaria, other islands of the archipelago and mainland Spain.
-In addition, it has a cruise terminal that receives large ships arriving from across Europe.
+From here, ferries depart to Fuerteventura, Gran Canaria, other islands in the archipelago and mainland Spain.
+It also has a cruise terminal that receives large vessels from across Europe.

 What does the Port of Arrecife offer?

-- Cruise terminal with docking for large international ships.
+• Cruise terminal with berths for large international ships.

-- Direct access to the historic centre of Arrecife, declared a Cultural Heritage Site.
+• Direct access to the historic center of Arrecife, declared a Cultural Heritage Site.

 Ferry routes available from Arrecife with Kikoto Ferries

-From the Port of Arrecife (Lanzarote) you can connect with multiple destinations across the Canary Islands and mainland Spain.
+From the Port of Arrecife (Lanzarote) you can connect with multiple destinations in the Canary archipelago and mainland Spain.
 At Kikoto Ferries you will find the best prices and schedules for these routes:

-If you arrive in Lanzarote by ferry at the Port of Arrecife, you will find several interesting places within short distance that allow you to start discovering the island even before leaving the capital.
-Many of these places can be visited on foot from the port itself, which is very convenient for travellers arriving by boat.
+If you arrive in Lanzarote by ferry at the Port of Arrecife, you will have several interesting places within walking distance that will allow you to start discovering the island even before leaving the capital.
+Many of these spots can be visited on foot from the port itself, which is very convenient for travelers arriving by boat.

 1. San Gabriel Castle

-One of the most emblematic monuments in Arrecife is San Gabriel Castle.
-This fortress is located on the Islote de los Ingleses, opposite the historic centre of the city.
+One of the most emblematic landmarks in Arrecife is San Gabriel Castle.
+This fortress is located on the Islote de los Ingleses, opposite the historic center of the city.

-To reach it you must cross the famous Puente de las Bolas, a small stone bridge that connects the centre of Arrecife with the islet.
+To reach it, you must cross the famous Puente de las Bolas, a small stone bridge that connects the center of Arrecife with the islet.
 From here you can enjoy some of the best views of the capital’s coastline.

-The castle currently houses the Museum of Arrecife History, where you can learn more about the city’s past and its relationship with the sea and maritime trade.
+The castle currently houses the Museum of History of Arrecife, where you can learn more about the city’s past and its relationship with the sea and maritime trade.

-It is a perfect place to start visiting the capital if you arrive by ferry.
+It is a perfect place to start your visit to the capital if you arrive by ferry.

-A few minutes from the port you will find Playa del Reducto, considered the main urban beach of Lanzarote.
+A few minutes from the port is El Reducto Beach, considered the main urban beach in Lanzarote.

-It is a golden sand beach with calm waters protected by a natural reef, making it ideal for swimming even if you are travelling with family.
+It is a golden sand beach with calm waters protected by a natural reef, making it ideal for swimming even if you are traveling with family.

 3. Charco de San Ginés

-This place perfectly reflects the maritime character of the city.
-Around it you will find numerous bars and restaurants where you can try local specialities such as papas arrugadas with mojo, fresh fish, octopus or seafood.
-At night the area has a very pleasant atmosphere and it is common to see terraces full of people enjoying the ambience.
+This place perfectly reflects the seafaring character of the city.
+Around it you will find numerous bars and restaurants where you can try local specialties such as wrinkled potatoes with mojo, fresh fish, octopus or seafood.
+At night, the area has a very pleasant atmosphere and it is common to see terraces full of people enjoying the ambiance.

-Very close to the port you will also find several commercial streets where you can walk, shop or simply enjoy the local atmosphere.
-Among the best known areas are Calle Real, one of the main shopping streets; the Marina Lanzarote Shopping Centre near the port; and local markets and Canary product shops.
-Here you can buy souvenirs, taste typical sweets or discover small restaurants where you can enjoy the island’s gastronomy.
+Very close to the port you will also find several shopping streets where you can stroll, shop or simply enjoy the local atmosphere.
+Among the most well-known areas are Calle Real, one of the main shopping streets; the Marina Lanzarote Shopping Center, near the port; and local markets and shops selling Canarian products.
+Here you can buy souvenirs, try traditional sweets or discover small restaurants where you can enjoy the island’s cuisine.

-The Port of Playa Blanca is located at the southern end of Lanzarote in the town of the same name.
-Its strategic position makes it the shortest connection point between Lanzarote and Fuerteventura, with one of the busiest ferry routes in the Canary Islands.
+The Port of Playa Blanca is located in the southern part of Lanzarote, in the town of the same name.
+Its strategic position makes it the shortest link between Lanzarote and Fuerteventura, with one of the busiest ferry routes in the Canary Islands.

-The ferry journey between Playa Blanca and Corralejo (Fuerteventura) takes approximately 25–35 minutes, making it one of the fastest and most comfortable crossings in the archipelago.
-Many tourists take advantage of this connection to take a day trip to the neighbouring island.
+The ferry journey between Playa Blanca and Corralejo (Fuerteventura) takes approximately 25–35 minutes, making it one of the fastest and most convenient crossings in the archipelago.
+Many tourists take advantage of this connection to go on a day trip to the neighboring island.

 Why choose the Port of Playa Blanca?

-- Terminal well connected with the main tourist areas in southern Lanzarote.
+• Terminal well connected to the main tourist areas in southern Lanzarote.

-- Tourist environment with beaches, restaurants and shops next to the port.
+• Tourist environment with beaches, restaurants and shops right by the port.

-- Possibility of bringing your car on board the ferry.
+• Possibility to take your car on board the ferry.

 Ferry routes available from Playa Blanca with Kikoto Ferries

-This route connects Lanzarote with Corralejo and is one of the most popular among travellers who want to visit both islands in the same trip.
+This route connects Lanzarote with Corralejo and is one of the most popular among travelers who want to visit both islands in the same trip.

 What to see near the Port of Playa Blanca

-The port of Playa Blanca is located in the south of the island and is one of the most tourist-oriented areas of Lanzarote.
+The Port of Playa Blanca is located in the south of the island and is one of the most touristy areas of Lanzarote.
 If you arrive by ferry from Corralejo, you will find numerous activities and interesting places very close to the port.

-From the port a long seafront promenade begins that connects a large part of the town.
-It is a very pleasant area to walk along the sea and discover the tourist atmosphere of southern Lanzarote.
+A long seafront promenade starts from the port and connects much of the town.
+It is a very pleasant area to walk by the sea and discover the tourist atmosphere of southern Lanzarote.

 Along the promenade you will find:

-Many travellers take advantage of this promenade to walk around the town calmly and enjoy the island's climate.
+Many travelers take advantage of this promenade to explore the town at a leisurely pace and enjoy the island’s climate.

 2. Marina Rubicón